JordanParsons/tireGenerator/README.md

-#Tire Generator, generate messages on stuff!#
+##Tire Generator, generate messages on stuff!##

+Project is currently setup for development in eclipse with processing 2.0b8, which is causing some openGL issues.

 Libraries:
--Geomerative
--Toxiclibs
--Peasycam
--ControlP5
+*Geomerative
+*Toxiclibs
+*Peasycam
+*ControlP5